-MediaNet is a non-profit organization that provides access to video equipment and post-production tools, helping artists create “independent” video and media art, as well as providing learning opportunities and presentations of media art.
+MediaNet is a non-profit organization that provides access to specialized video equipment and post-production tools, helping artists create “independent” video and media art, as well as providing learning opportunities and presentations of media art.

 Donations to MediaNet will help us support and promote independent media artists!
 Contact MediaNet to make a charitable donation and received a tax deductible receipt.
 Thank you!